N.S. announces 'near full-lockdown measures' for Halifax area as COVID-19 cases continue to climb

 During a news conference on Thursday, Rankin said effective 8 a.m. on Friday tightened measures will be put into place, which apply to the Halifax Regional Municipality, as well as the communities of Hubbards, Milford, Lantz, Elmsdale, Enfield, South Uniacke, Ecum Secum, and Trafalgar.

-Public health says people should avoid travelling to any of these areas unless it is necessary travel, which includes for school, work, health care, legal requirements, and family visitation under the purview of the Department of Community Services.
+Public health says people should avoid travelling into and out of any of these areas unless it is necessary travel, which includes for school, work, health care, legal requirements, and family visitation under the purview of the Department of Community Services.

 "Travel for shopping, social events, family visits, practices, or rehearsals are not considered necessary," wrote the province in a news release on Thursday.